gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_info.rst

 | See: https://wiki.dfrobot.com/micro_Maqueen_for_micro_bit_SKU_ROB0148-E
 | See: https://edu.dfrobot.com/makelog-308323.html

-| The DFRobot micro: Maqueen has 2 independent motors, 2 infrared line sensors for line tracking, distance sensors for obstacle avoidance, 4 ZIP Leds and a buzzer, all powered by 3 AAA batteries.
+| The DFRobot micro: Maqueen has 2 independent motors, 2 infrared line sensors for line tracking, distance sensors for obstacle avoidance, 4 ZIP LEDs and a buzzer, all powered by 3 AAA batteries.
 | The servo outputs and infrared sensor on pin16 are not used here.

 .. image:: images/Maqueen.png
     :scale: 50 %
     :align: center
+    :alt: macqueen

 | Dimensions 81mm x 85 mm x 44mm